scottonanski/VibeCodeDuo/README.md

 ### 🔑 Key Principles & How VibeCodeDuo Elevates "Vibe Coding"

-*   **Specialized Multi-Agent Collaboration** 🧠🤖
+*   **Specialized Multi-Agent Collaboration with Upfront Planning** 🧠💬🤖
     *   VibeCodeDuo employs a team of AI agents, each with a specific role, mirroring real-world development teams and addressing common "vibe coding" concerns about code quality:
         *   **Refiner Bot:** Ensures precise requirements by clarifying user prompts.
-        *   **✨ (Upcoming) Debate Duo:** Two AI agents (e.g., ChatGPT & Gemini) will engage in critical discussions and propose/critique high-level implementation plans *before* coding, proactively mitigating issues like technical debt.
+        *   **✨ Debate Duo (Debater A & Debater B, Summarizer):** Two AI agents (currently configurable to use Worker 1 & Worker 2 models) engage in critical discussions to propose and critique high-level implementation plans *before* any scaffolding or coding begins.
+A Summarizer AI then distills this debate into an `agreedPlan`, options, and identifies if further resolution is needed.
+This proactive planning mitigates issues like technical debt and improves architectural soundness.
-        *   **Scaffolder AI:** Generates initial project file/folder structures based on agreed plans, providing a solid foundation.
+        *   **Scaffolder AI:** Generates initial project file/folder structures based on the `agreedPlan` from the Debate Stage, providing a solid foundation.
-        *   **Coder Bot (Worker 1):** Focuses on iterative code generation.
+        *   **Coder Bot (Worker 1):** Focuses on iterative code generation based on the refined plan.
         *   **Reviewer Bot (Worker 2):** Conducts structured code reviews, identifying issues and ensuring alignment with best practices.
-    *   This turn-based, role-specific approach differentiates VibeCodeDuo from single-agent generation tools, promoting higher quality and more maintainable code.
+    *   This turn-based, role-specific approach, now featuring a dedicated debate/planning phase, differentiates VibeCodeDuo from single-agent generation tools, promoting higher quality and more maintainable code.

 *   **Stateful & Event-Driven Pipeline** 🌱🔄
     *   The backend orchestrator (`collaborationPipeline.ts`) manages the entire project lifecycle—tracking files (`projectFiles`), dependencies (`requiredPackages`), conversation history, and dynamically adjusting workflow based on AI feedback.
 This statefulness addresses context window limitations common in simpler AI coding tools.